gourav7347/gproject-demo1/README.md

 # gproject-demo1
-this is my first repo
+This is my first Git repo
 Author-gourav